About Honors Program

 Medallions are distributed at the Senior Honors Thesis party.
 Students who cannot attend the luncheon may pick up their medallions at the Honors Program office after the event.

-An early class registration period, a generous Honors or National Merit scholarship, and smaller class size (19:1) for general education Honors seminars are just a few of the benefits enjoyed by our Honors students.
+An early class registration period, a generous Honors or National Merit scholarship, and a smaller class size (15:1) for general education Honors seminars are just a few of the benefits enjoyed by our Honors students.

 Over 40 Honors seminars are offered across the curriculum: these courses are discussion-driven, emphasize higher-level critical thinking skills, and are taught by our senior faculty, over 90% of whom possess a doctorate in their teaching discipline.